Moving house is absolutely awful. Like, I know people moan about it and it’s stressful for everyone, but good god it’s woeful.

 The Smoke Haus

 By Wednesday I wasn’t sure if I was tired or losing my marbles; either way I didn’t want to cook anything.
 Don’t judge me, the night before I created a banging risotto.
 Anyone who reads this blog will know Ian is a fan of meat, more specifically steak and chicken, so when he discovered an all you can eat wings deal I knew the pans wouldn’t be coming out that night.
 I’ve only been to The Smoke Haus in Brindleyplace once before and it was fine.
-Nothing life changing or particularly creative/authentic BBQ, but I’ve had a lot worse.
+Nothing life changing or particularly creative/authentic BBQ, but I’ve had worse.
 (Looking at you Rub’s Smokehouse, right at you…) On this occasion for £10 it was all about the unlimited wings.
-The 3 bone wings come in 3 flavours – I may do a post about this weekly event later.
+The 3 bone wings come in 3 flavours – another case of fine but nout special.

 Anderson and Hill